dajmcdon/rtestim/README.md

 <img src="man/figures/README-full-fit-1.png" width="80%" style="display: block; margin: auto;" />

-The additional parameter `nsol = 20` specifies the number of $\lambda$s for which $R_t$ is estimated.
+The additional parameter `nsol = 20` specifies the number of tuning parameters for which $R_t$ is estimated.
 A built in function for cross-validation can be used to select the tuning parameter.

 ``` r
 mod_cv <- cv_estimate_rt(dat$incident_cases, nsol = 20)